FrankSzendzielarz/AlgorandVisualStudio/README.md

 - SmartContractLibrary is now offered, where STATIC methods can be defined and included in Smart Contracts.(Documentation to be provided)
 - TEAL specific big integer is deprecated and replaced with System.Numerics.BigInteger
 - All native numeric types in C# including floating point decimal, but not binary floating point (float/double) are now supported with casting between them.
-- A decision was made to stay completely with C# native types: ABI encodings are handled implicitly
+- A decision was made to stay completely with C# native types: ABI encodings are handled implicitly, or with explicit decorators.
 - A Gherkin style (SpecFlow) test project is included
 - Updated project templates (the MAUI template is temporarily removed as the MAUI technology has moved on significantly and requires a major upgrade - for now the Reverse Proxy component is included to help with native app development)
 - Source has been restructured for easier maintenance and testing
-- Source is now open and included in this repo.
+- Source is now open and included in this repo.(License to be decided, coming soon.)

 ## UPDATE (December 2023)
 The following in v 1.12 are now included: